 EUMETSAT has established a Collaboration Agreement with the JRC.
-The general objective of this Collaboration Agreement is to create synergies (reinforce the links) between the operational capabilities of EUMETSAT and the Research capacities of the JRC for the benefit of the monitoring of climate change and environment, environmental status, natural resource condition and use, natural hazards, energy, humanitarian assistance and trade, for the efficiency of the support to developing countries, and for the benefit of their respective contribution to the definition and implementation of the European Space Policy (including Copernicus).
+The general objective of this Collaboration Agreement is to create synergies (reinforce the links) between the operational capabilities of EUMETSAT and the research capacities of the JRC for the benefit of monitoring climate change and the environment, environmental status, natural resource condition and use, natural hazards, energy, humanitarian assistance and trade, for the efficiency of support to developing countries, and for the benefit of their respective contributions to the definition and implementation of the European Space Policy (including Copernicus).

 Directorate-General for Environment (DG ENV)

 DG ENV formulates environmental legislation and ensures that agreed measures are put into practice in EU Member States.

 Its objective is to protect, preserve and improve the environment for present and future generations.
 To achieve this, it proposes policies that ensure a high level of environmental protection in the European Union and that preserve the quality of life of EU citizens.
 DG ENV makes sure that Member States correctly apply EU environmental law, and has the power to take legal action if it seems that EU environmental law has been infringed.

 DG ENV also finances projects that contribute to environmental protection in the EU.
 Since 1992 some 3,115 projects have received some financing from LIFE+, the EU's main financial instrument for the environment.

 A key piece of legislation is theINSPIRE directive, which aims to create a European infrastructure for the exchange of space-observed data for environmental purposes and to provide users with integrated spatial information services linked by common standards and protocols.